- August 15, 2012

 - by Lars Carlberg

-In Trier, Dr. Daniel Deckers, a German wine author and political editor of the Frankfurter Allgemeine Zeitung, gave an excellent presentation of his new book about the history of the VDP titled Im Zeichen des Traubenadlers (von Zabern, 2010).
+In Trier, Daniel Deckers, political editor of the Frankfurter Allgemeine Zeitung and wine author, gave an excellent presentation of Im Zeichen des Traubenadlers (The Sign of the Eagle, von Zabern, 2010), his new book about the history of the VDP.
 Many of the noted and senior members of the Grosser Ring, such as Egon Müller and Manfred Prüm of Joh.
 Jos.
 Prüm, were in attendance on September 28, 2010.

-Although I’ve yet to finish reading Deckers’s In the Sign of the Eagle, much of its focus is on the Mosel as well as Trier, an important center for wine merchants and auctions in the mid- to late 19th century.
-It was therefore only appropriate to have his presentation with slideshow take place in the municipal library of Trier.
+Although I’ve yet to finish reading Deckers’s book (In the sign of the eagle), much of its focus is on the Mosel as well as Trier, an important center for wine merchants and auctions in the mid- to late 19th century.
+It was only right to have his presentation with slide show take place in the municipal library of Trier.

-One out-of-print book that Deckers highlights is Otto Wolfgang Loeb and Terence Prittie’s Moselle (Faber and Faber, 1972).
+One out-of-print book that Deckers highlights is Otto Wolfgang Loeb and Terence Prittie's Moselle (Faber and Faber, 1972).
 O.W.
 Loeb, who emigrated from Trier to London in 1937, established a leading wine merchant house, and Terence Prittie was a well-known British wine journalist.
 Their book was dedicated to the memory of O.W.
-Loeb’s father, Sigmund Loeb (1859–1950), an esteemed wine broker and President of the Mosel Wine Trade Association from 1903–1930.
-(On old black-and-white photographs, Sigmund Loeb is easily recognizable with his long beard.
-Most gentlemen wore moustaches at the time.)
+Loeb's father, Sigmund Loeb (1859–1950), an esteemed wine broker and President of the Mosel Wine Trade Association from 1903–1930.
+On old black-and-white photographs, Sigmund Loeb is easily recognizable with his long beard, as most gentlemen wore mustaches at the time.

 Deckers writes that Moselle not only pays homage to an important personality of German wine in the first half of the 20th century, it is also a passionate and informative account ever to be given to a German winegrowing region—and then from a German Jew who was dispelled by the Nazis.
 O.W.
 Loeb eventually returned to Trier in the beginning of 1974, where he died a few months later.
 He was honored with the highest national and city decorations and buried in the Trier main cemetery.
 His father and mother had fled to Holland in 1938 (one year after O.W.
 Loeb and his sister left to London) and survived detainment in the Dutch Westerbork concentration camp.
 Sigmund would live until he was 91 years old.